omegaml/minibatch/README.rst

 is the producer can send messages to the stream independent of whether the consumer is ready to receive, and the consumer can take messages from the stream independent of whether the producer is ready to send.

-Unlike usual asynchronous messaging, however, we want the consumer to receive messages in small batches as to optimize throughput.
+Unlike usual asynchronous messaging, however, we want the consumer to receive messages in small batches to optimize throughput.
 That is, we want the pipeline to *emit* messages only subject to some criteria of grouping messages, where each group is called a *mini-batch*.
 The function that determines whether the batching criteria is met (e.g. time elapsed, number of messages in the pipeline) is called *emitter strategy*,